exiang/open_hub_wiki/Coding-Standard.md

 ## PHP code conventions
 PHP files MUST follow the PSR-2 standard.

 PHP CS Fixer has been configured for the OpenHub project to help developers to comply with these conventions.
+As long as you are using visual studio code, it will auto run upon files save.

-You can run it using the following command:
+You may also manually run it using the following command:

+<code></code>

 ## Javascript code conventions
 Javascript files MUST follow the [Airbnb Javascript style guide](https://github.com/airbnb/javascript).

+## HTML, CSS (Sass) code conventions
+HTML, CSS (Sass) files MUST follow the [Mark Otto’s coding standards](http://codeguide.co/).
+Mark is the creator of the Bootstrap framework.

+## License information
+All OpenHub files MUST start with the OpenHub license block:

+### Core Files
+### Module files